BASEBALL CARDS FROM THE LATE 80’s EARLY 90’s

 The 1991 Upper Deck set took collectibles to another level by including holograms on every card and premium materials/finishes.
 Their “UD3” parallel subset was limited to only 3 copies of each card number.
 The “Ken Griffey Jr. UD3” is one of the crown jewels for high-end collectors.
 Upper Deck’s stricter quality control also led to fewer printing errors and variations compared to other brands.

-Read also: ERROR BASEBALL CARDS FOR SALE
+Read also: MOST EXPENSIVE 2017 TOPPS BASEBALL CARDS

 The early 1990s also marked the beginning of the modern memorabilia card era.
 Brands started incorporating authentic on-card swatches of jerseys, bats, gloves, and other game-used materials.
 These “relic” cards added a whole new level of scarcity, player connection, and excitement for collectors.
 Star rookies like Chipper Jones had some of their first memorabilia cards released during this period.